dirkakrid/NetworkConfigSyntax/README.md

 ## Usage
 Once installed navigate to View->Syntax->Network to apply the Network syntax to the document.

-This syntax definition will automatically be applied to .txt files and .cfg files.
+This syntax definition will automatically be applied to .cfg files.

 ## Customizing
 Once Network syntax is turned on you can then try different color schemes by going to Preferences -> Color Schemes.